 These guidelines apply to the center stack display.
 To create a cohesive experience for customers, Alexa should be seamlessly integrated into your system (see Guiding Principles).
 When it comes to visual language, the highest priority is to help customers know they are speaking to Alexa and to follow the Alexa brand guidelines.
 The guidelines in this section highlight our requirements and some suggestions to make your experience feel more aligned with the Amazon visual language.

-(Required) Attribute Alexa when she is speaking or displaying content.
+(Required) Attribute Alexa when she displaying content.
 Follow the Amazon Brand Guidelines.